Manaslu Circuit Trek

 • A cup of tea or coffee with the meal

-• If and when available, fresh fruit should be eaten every day.
+• If and when available, fresh fruit will be provided

-• Complimentary duffel bag or agency T-shirt, trekking map, and four-season sleeping bag, if needed.
+• Complimentary duffel bag, agency T-shirt, trekking map, and four-season sleeping bag, if needed.

 • Professional English-speaking government-registered and first-aid-trained guide